 If your tortoise grazes outside, you don’t have to worry as much about providing set meals.
 If your yard is lush, you won’t need to give your tortoise as many meals as you would an indoor tortoise.

 Most tortoises do well with feeding every other day or just three times a week, but this also depends on the tortoise.
-You can also provide your tortoise with small but nutritious meals every few days and put it outside to graze.
+You can also provide your tortoise with small but nutritious meals every few days and put them outside to graze.

 Just research your tortoise and make sure the food your tortoise is eating is safe—indoors or outdoors.
 You’ll get to know the right amounts and when it’s time to feed your tortoise and, of course, speak to your vet for any advice.